 One of the challenges of adolescent vaccination is ensuring that current, complete vaccination histories are available.
 Insurers, covered services, or reimbursement levels can change, and these changes might affect reimbursement for vaccine doses and vaccination services directly while also causing disruptions in an adolescent's access to vaccination providers or venues.
 In circumstances in which a vaccination record is unavailable, vaccination providers should attempt to obtain this information from various sources (e.g., parent, previous providers, or school records).
-More detail about how to obtain these records is available from CDC at influenza and pneumococcal polysaccharide vaccines, if documentation of a vaccine dose is not available, the adolescent should be considered unvaccinated for that dose.
+More detail about how to obtain these records is available from CDC at www.cdc.gov/vaccines/hcp/admin/immuniz-records.html.
+With the exception of influenza and pneumococcal polysaccharide vaccines, if documentation of a vaccine dose is not available, the adolescent should be considered unvaccinated for that dose.
 Regardless of the venue in which an adolescent receives a dose of vaccine, that vaccine dose should be documented in the patient's chart or in an office log, and the information should be entered into an IIS.
 The adolescent also should be provided with a record that documents the vaccination history.